YifeiWang1/Github-Pages-Example/_posts/2020-09-14-Publications.md

 ---
 <br>
 <h2>Publications</h2>
-<b>● Yifei Wang</b> and SuRong Wang, "Application of Dynamic Programming on Intellectual Test Paper Design," 2020 International Conference on Machine Learning and Computer Application (Accepted)</b><br>
+<b>● Yifei Wang</b> and SuRong Wang, "Application of Dynamic Programming on Intellectual Test Paper Design," 2020 International Conference on Machine Learning and Computer Application (Accepted)<br>
 ---Applied dynamic programming algorithm to realize an intellectual paper construction system<br>
 ---Optimized the space complexity and the compared time and space complexity with greedy and brute force algorithm<br>

 <h2>Working Papers</h2>
-<b>● Yifei Wang</b>and Jun Wang, "Maverick Stock Capturing Strategy Ensembled with Hybrid Machine Learning Techniques," The Pacific Asia Conference on Information Systems (Expected to contribute in June 2021)<br>
+<b>● Yifei Wang</b> and Jun Wang, "Maverick Stock Capturing Strategy Ensembled with Hybrid Machine Learning Techniques," The Pacific Asia Conference on Information Systems (Expected to contribute in June 2021)<br>
 ---Applied machine learning techniques to improve a maverick stock capturing strategy<br>
 ---Applied Attention-based BERT to extract data features, as well as Naïve Bayesian, Support Vector Machine, Decision Tree, Random Forest and their ensembled model based on voting to train and fit the model<br>
 ---Tensor fusion are applied to merge data<br>